 We also share personal information with people and organisations that help us with our business, such as professional advisors, IT support, and corporate and administrative services.
-We only do this where it is necessary for the services to be able to be provided to us.
+We only do this where it is necessary for their services to be able to be provided to us.
 When we do this, we take steps to ensure that our service providers are required to protect your information.

 We have firewalls, intrusion detection and virus scanning tools to help prevent viruses, malware and unauthorised people accessing our systems.
-When we send electronic data to other organisations, we take steps to keep your information safe such as using secure networks or encryption.
+When we send electronic data to other organisations, we take steps to keep your personal information safe such as using secure networks or encryption.

 Services providers and overseas transfers

 When we send personal information overseas or use service providers that handle or store data, we require them to take steps to keep your personal information safe and use it appropriately.

 We use a mix of ID cards, alarms, cameras, guards and other controls to protect our offices.

 Destroying or de-identifying data when no longer required

 We aim to keep personal information only for as long as we need for our business or to comply with the law.
 When we no longer need personal information and are lawfully able to do so, we take reasonable steps to destroy or de-identify it.
 As a Government Business Enterprise, we are subject to the Archives Act 1983 (Cth) which requires us to retain certain records for specified periods.

 You can also ask us for a copy of the personal information that we hold about you.